-2.23 Clinical Verification

-A process of icationapplication of drugs based on symptoms to confirm the symptoms produced during drug proving in healthy persons are alleviated by the same drug in persons with the disease.
-The process identifies the clinical utility of the drugs in different disease conditions and the symptomatology of the patients on which future prescriptions can be made.
+2.23 Clinical Verification — A process of applying drugs based on symptoms to confirm that the symptoms produced during drug proving in healthy persons are alleviated by the same drug in persons with the disease.
+This process identifies the clinical utility of the drugs in different disease conditions and the symptomatology of the patients on which future prescriptions can be based.

-2.24 Comparative Materia Medica

-Comparative study or comparisons of the drug pictures of closely running homoeopathic medicines to identify the similarities and dissimilarities between them.
+2.24 Comparative Materia Medica — Comparative study or comparisons of the drug pictures of closely running homoeopathic medicines to identify the similarities and dissimilarities between them.

-2.25 Complementary Effects

-The effects of certain homoeopathic drugs that augment (assist or reinforce) the action of the previously prescribed medicine, which has acted and tends to complete the action of the previous medicines.
+2.25 Complementary Effects — The effects of certain homoeopathic drugs that augment (assist or reinforce) the action of the previously prescribed medicine, which has acted and tends to complete the action of the previous medicines.

-2.26 Concomitant Symptoms

-Symptoms manifesting themselves simultaneously or in succession with the chief complaint which has no physiological or pathological relation with the latter.
+2.26 Concomitant Symptoms — Symptoms manifesting simultaneously or in succession with the chief complaint without any physiological or pathological relation with it.

-2.27 Constitution

-Unique morphological, physiological, and psychological characteristics of an individual, and a combination of these having a balance and functional output of its own, a given capacity for adaptation, and a mode of reaction towards its environmental stimuli.
-It is a peculiar group of qualities and tendencies determined by the inherent peculiarities of the individual and by the influences exercised by the environment upon the individual.
+2.27 Constitution — Unique morphological, physiological, and psychological characteristics of an individual, having a balance and functional output of its own, a given capacity for adaptation, and a mode of reaction towards its environmental stimuli.
+These qualities and tendencies are determined by the inherent peculiarities of the individual and by the influences exercised by the environment upon the individual.

-CCase analysis based on the study of the patient's constitution is called constitutional analysis.
+Case analysis based on the study of a patient's constitution is called constitutional analysis.
 Prescription based on the assessment of the constitution is called constitutional prescribing.
-Medicines that match a patient's constitution are called constitutional medicine.
+Medicines that match a patient's constitution is called constitutional medicine.
 A homoeopathic medicine prescribed based on the constitutional characteristics of an individual is known as a constitutional remedy.

-2.28 Desires

-Strong and specific likes related to food, environmental factors, situations, and activities which may or may not affect the individual’s health but may be associated with the physical or emotional comfort of the individual.
+2.28 Desires — Strong and specific likes related to food, environmental factors, situations, and activities which may or may not affect the individual’s health but may be associated with their physical or emotional comfort.

-2.29 Diathesis

-A mental or physical (inherited or acquired) chronic predisposition or disease state.
+2.29 Diathesis — A mental or physical chronic predisposition or disease state, which can be inherited or acquired.

-2.30 Diluent

-A neutral vehicle, used to prepare dilution while preparing homoeopathic drugs.
+2.30 Diluent — A neutral vehicle used to prepare dilutions while preparing homoeopathic drugs.

-2.31 Dilution/Attenuation

-Reduction of concentration of a substance or mixture of substances by adding suitable vehicles.
-By tthis process, there occurs a decrease in the quantity of the original matter in a given portion of the mixture/solution, and at the same time, its physical and chemical properties are reduced.
+2.31 Dilution— Reduction of the concentration of a substance or mixture of substances by adding suitable vehicles.
+This process, decreases the quantity of the original matter in a given portion of the mixture/solution.
+The potentized liquid homoeopathic preparations are also called dilutions.

-In homoeopathy, the packed liquid preparations, prepared by the method of succussion as per the scale, are also called dilutions.

-2.32 Direction of Cure/ Law of Cure/ Hering's Law of Cure/ Hering’s Rule

-Progressive improvement in a patient's state is indicated by directional changes in the symptoms from above downwards, from within outwards, from more vital to less vital organs, and in the reverse order of their appearance.
+2.32 Direction of Cure/ Law of Cure/ Hering's Law of Cure/ Hering’s Rule — Progressive improvement in a patient's state is indicated by directional changes in the symptoms from above downwards, from within outwards, from more vital to less vital organs, and in the reverse order of their appearance.

-2.33 Dispensing Material

-Homoeopathic medicines prepared in liquid potencies are dispensed by adding liquid medicine/solid medicine to the dispensing material.
-This material may be purified water, sugar of milk, sugar globules, tablets of neutral material or other forms depending upon the application of the medicines.
+2.33 Dispensing Material — — Homoeopathic medicines prepared in liquid potencies are dispensed by adding liquid or solid dispensing medium.
+This medium may be purified water, sugar of milk, sugar globules, tablets of neutral material or other forms depending upon the application of the medicines.
 The medicines used orally are added in sugar globules and dispensed in plastic or glass bottles, usually labeled with the name of the medicine and its potency.
 The dosage for oral medicines is identified as the number of globules or drops of medicine to be taken at a time.